Wren00/create-an-orc/README.md

 README for Create An Orc project

-This project is designed to provide a creative prompt for writers/artists/ttrpg players or anyone looking for a quick prompt to form an idea for a fantasy character.
-In the initial case this will be creating an orc but the ideas provided can be translated to other fantasy characters.
+**Intro**
+This website will provide a randomised name, stats, an AI description built from a randomised prompt and a visual picture of your character made from randomised pieces of pixel character art.
+This fantasy character will be an "orc" which will be communicated in the branding of the site.

+**Problem Definition**
-The website is at MVP phase a single page webapp that provides a randomised pixel art visual of the orc, then a randomised background for the orc.
+The MVP is a single page webapp that provides a randomised pixel art visual of the orc, then a randomised background for the orc.
 What is returned should change on page refresh with rate limiting considered for the AI section.
 Some pixel art has already been created by the developer.
 The generation of a short description of the character will be done through prompts to Open AI.
+This is to quickly give a user seeking a quick idea for art or writing a compelling starting off point.

+**Who is it for?**
+This project is designed to provide a creative prompt for writers/artists/ttrpg players or anyone seeking a prompt to form an idea for a fantasy character.

-MOSCOW targets
+MOSCOW analysis

 **Must have**